DataBooth/duckdb-utils/docs/python-api.rst

 The ``.transform()`` method takes a number of parameters, all of which are optional.

-As a bonus, calling ``.transform()`` will reformat the schema for the table that is stored in SQLite to make it more readable.
+As a bonus, calling ``.transform()`` will reformat the schema for the table that is stored in DuckDB to make it more readable.
 This works even if you call it without any arguments.

 To keep the original table around instead of dropping it, pass the ``keep_table=`` option and specify the name of the table you would like it to be renamed to: